FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/dart/testing.md

 Note that in order to be built and run on bots, the test targets need to be included in the packages that are configured to run there.
-For example, in topaz this can be achieved by adding those tests to `//topaz/packages/tests`.
+For example, in sdk this can be achieved by adding those tests to `//sdk:tests`.

 ## Code coverage